Cal1c0/cal1c0.github.io/_posts/2023-10-28-HTB_Authority_writeup.markdown

 pwm_pwd:pWm_@dm!N_!23
 ```

-Using these credentials on the shares or ldap connections did not work however when i tried the credentials of pwm_admin i was able to log into the platform
+Using these credentials on the shares or LDAP connections did not work however when I tried the credentials of pwm_admin I was able to log into the platform.

 ### PWM application lateral movement